 You can pay by check using the Humana coupon book that we'll give you.
-If you choose this option, your premium will always be due on the first day of the month.
+If you choose this option, your Part D late enrollment penalty will always be due on the first day of the month.
 Make sure you follow these steps so there are no delays in processing your payments:

 - Make your check out to Humana.
 You can also use a money order if you don't have a checking account. - Always include the coupon along with your payment and send it to the address on the coupon. - Write your Humana account number on your check.
-You can find your account number on the top left corner of your coupon. - If the payment is for multiple members or accounts, write all account numbers on your check, as well as the payment amount intended for each.

-• If someone else makes a payment for you, be sure your name and Humana account number are written on the check.
+You can find your account number on the top left corner of your coupon. - If the payment is for multiple members or accounts, write all account numbers on your check, as well as the payment amount intended for each. - If someone else makes a payment for you, be sure your name and Humana account number are written on the check.

-If you want to pay more than one month's premium, just send in all the coupons you want to pay at one time and make your check out for the total amount.
+If you want to pay more than one month's Part D late enrollment penalty, just send in all the coupons you want to pay at one time and make your check out for the total amount.

-Remember-don't make out or send checks to the Centers for Medicare & Medicaid Services or to the US Department of Health and Human Services because that would cause a delay and your premium might be late.
+Remember-don't make out or send checks to the Centers for Medicare & Medicaid Services or to the US Department of Health and Human Services because that would cause a delay and your Part D late enrollment penalty might be late.